OMaraLab/chem3208/docs/_sources/md_analysis.rst.txt

     #.
 Compare your solvent-accessible surface area plots for your simulations in vacuum, implicit solvent, and explicit solvent. **(2 marks)**
     #.
 Compare your secondary structures for your simulations in vacuum, implicit solvent, and explicit solvent.
 Are there any differences? **(2 marks)**
     #.
 What is the one line that is different in the :code:`md.mdp` files between the vacuum and implicit solvent simulations? **(1 mark)**
     #.
+How many solvent molecules did you add to your explicit solvation simulation? **(1 mark)**
+    #.
 You used the enhanced sampling method, steered molecular dynamics, to generate a force profile.
 This is not a potential of mean force.
-What is one technique that can generate a potential of mean force?
-What does a potential of mean force tell us? **(2 marks)**
+What is one technique that can generate a potential of mean force? **(1 mark)**

 **Total: 40 marks**